Photosynq/PhotosynQ-Documentation/docs/instruments/caliq.md

 The [USB-C](https://en.wikipedia.org/wiki/USB-C) port is located on the PAR sensor part of the CaliQ.
 Connect the CaliQ with the supplied cable to the Accessory Port of the MultispeQ.

 ::: danger
-Do not connect the CaliQ to a power supply, computer or mobile device using the USB-C cable as it might damage the CaliQ.
+Do not connect the CaliQ to a power supply, computer, or mobile device using the USB-C cable as it might damage the CaliQ.
 :::

 ## Configuration